ddimaria/wmcp/wmcp-360/README.md

 #### Pensions

 Pensions should be considered to be part of the safe asset allocation in a portfolio.
 This allows those with pensions to take a greater risk in their invested assets.
 Pensions are not inflation protected like Social Security.

+## Financial Markets

+### Macroeconomics

+4 phases of the Business Cycle:
+* Trough (Bottom)
+* Expansion (Bull Market)
+* Peak (Top)
+* Contraction (Recession)

+#### The Federal Reserve

+The primary goals of the Federal Reserve are full employment (low unemployment rate) and price stability (moderate inflation of around 2%).

+The Fed has 3 tools:
+1. Open market operations
+1. Changes in the discount rate
+1. Changes in the computation of required reserves

+The Federal Funds Rate is the rate banks charge each other (banks with a surples lend to those with deficits).
+The Fed has tools to nudge this rate.

+##### Monetary Policy

+The Fed has 2 main tools for manipulation (**Monetary Policy**):
+1. The money supply (M1, the sum of cash in circulation and in checking accounts)
+1. Reserve Requirements (The percentage of assets a bank needs to set aside in reserves, usually stored as cash or deposits at the Fed)

+###### The Money Supply (M1)
+To reduce unemployment and increase inflation, the Fed needs to stimulate the economy via open market operations (the purchase and sale of government bonds and mortgage backed securities).
+This increases the money supply and increases bank reserves.
+The end result should be that banks are more willing to loan money, expanding businesses and increasing the inflation rate.
+Expanding businesses should lead to hiring, reducing the unemployment rate.

+###### Bank Reserves

+The **discount rate** is the rate the Fed charges banks for loans.
+Lower rates should stimulate bank loans to businesses.

+##### Fiscal Policy

+The Fed has 2 tools for Fiscal Policy:
+1. Government Spending
+1. Taxation

+Fiscal policy affects federal debt.
+Debt can be financed via bonds.
+If the Fed sells bonds, it moves cash to buyers.
+The Fed buying bonds is a **monetary policy action**, which gives cash to the Fed to increase government spending.

+The **Phillips Curve** is the tradeoff between unemployment and the inflation rate.
+Decreased unemployment leads to increased wages.
+This raises prices and increases inflation.
+The Phillips curve is no longer used.

+Increases in the money supply lead to higher prices and business expansion, decreasing unemployment.

+Stimulating policies are associated with higher stock prices.
+Policies that slow economic activity decrease stock prices.
+Unexpected changes in Monetary and Fiscal policy can lead to sudden and extensive changes in stock prices.

+If the Fed lowers interest rates, reducing expected returns on stocks and bonds, resulting in higher individual savings rates and less ambitious future goals.
+If the Fed increases interest rates, volatility is increased in stocks and bonds (esp long-term bonds)

+The Fed can lower bank reserve requirements, which also has the effect of banks more freely loaning money.

+#### Business Cycles

+The National Bureau of Economic Research (NBER) defines peaks and troughs in business cycles.
+There have been 33 business cycles since 1854.
+The longest cycle was 128 months, the shortest cycle was 28 months.
+The average business cycle lasts about 70 months (6 years).

+The NBER uses 3 indicies to determine where we are in the business cycle:
+1. The index of leading indicators (10 indicators including the S & P 500)
+1. The index of coincident indicators
+1. The index of lagging indicators

+When all 3 indicies are rising or falling, it indicates an expansion or contraction/recession.
+We get mixed signals when the economy is at a peaks or a trough.

+The stock market isn't good at predicting the direction of the economy.

+Modern monetary and fiscal policy has gotten better and decreasing contractions and increasing expansions.
+The average cycle time from peak to trough (contraction) has decreased from 18% to 11% since 1945.
+The average cycle time from trough to peak (expansion) has increased from 35 months to 58 months since 1945.

+Changing business cycles should not affect current allocations of a well-constructed portfolio.
+Portfolios should contain a mix stocks and bonds that match the client's risk tolerance and risk capacity.

+#### Market Interest Rates and the Effect of Interest Rates

+As interest rates increase, all else equal, the value of the assets decreases.

+The Fed signals its intention through its public statements, allowing markets to adjust to expansive or restrictive monetary policy.

+The stock market has performed better when the Fed undertakes an expansive policy.
+Managers should counsel clients to expect lower returns in a restrictive policy and higher ones in an expansive one.

+As interest rates rise, the cost of a company's debt capital (borrowing costs) and equity capital (risk preimium) increases.
+This decreases business profitability.

+As interest rates rise, consumer spending typically decreases (due to the increase in the cost of debt).
+Higher costs items are more sensitive to increases in interest rates.
+Lower cost items are less suseptible to changes in interest rates.

+Managers want to decrease exposure to durable goods manufactures and increase exposure to energy, consumer goods, and food sectors when interest rates are trending upwards.

+### Inflation